shograti/Symfony-6-React-17-Boilerplate/README.md

 # Symfony 6 + React 17 boilerplate

-To make this run, make sure to do the following :
+To make this run, make sure to add a .env to your project and do the following :

 `composer install`